ubc-dsci320-2024w2/project-team_kbn/README.md

 ## Describe your dataset in about 150-200 words

-The [Public Tree Dataset](https://opendata.vancouver.ca/explore/dataset/public-trees/information/?disjunctive.neighbourhood_name&disjunctive.on_street&disjunctive.species_name&disjunctive.common_name), maintained by the Vancouver Board of Parks and Recreation, provides comprehensive information on public trees across Vancouver, including their location, species, size, planting date, and coordinates.
-Updated daily on weekdays, the dataset supports the city’s Healthy City Strategy by managing the urban forest to enhance physical and mental well-being, while also offering environmental benefits such as air purification, carbon capture, and climate resilience.
-For this analysis, we used data last modified on March 4th, 2025 and enriched it by integrating external databases.
-We added the FAMILY_NAME column, mapping tree genera to their families using the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/), and the HAS_POLLEN column, indicating pollen production based on the [Palynological Database (PalDat)](https://www.paldat.org/).
-All external data usage complies with licensing terms (CC BY for GBIF and non-commerical use for PalDat), ensuring proper attribution and non-commercial use.
+The [Public Tree Dataset](https://opendata.vancouver.ca/explore/dataset/public-trees/information/?disjunctive.neighbourhood_name&disjunctive.on_street&disjunctive.species_name&disjunctive.common_name), maintained by the Vancouver Board of Parks and Recreation, provides detailed information on public trees across Vancouver, including their location, species, size, planting date, and geographic coordinates.
+Updated daily on weekdays, the dataset supports the city’s Healthy City Strategy by managing the urban forest to improve physical and mental well-being while delivering environmental benefits such as cleaner air, carbon sequestration, and climate resilience.
+For this analysis, we used data last modified on March 4th, 2025, and enriched it by integrating external databases.
+We added the **FAMILY_NAME** column, mapping tree genera to their families using the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/), and the **HAS_POLLEN** column, indicating pollen production based on the [Palynological Database (PalDat)](https://www.paldat.org/).
+To address missing neighborhood data, we utilized the [Overpass API](https://www.openstreetmap.org), an open-source tool developed by Geofabrik GmbH, to retrieve geographical boundaries for areas like Stanley Park and West Point Grey.
+Additionally, we incorporated the [Local Area Boundary dataset](https://opendata.vancouver.ca/explore/dataset/local-area-boundary/information/?disjunctive.name) from the City of Vancouver’s Open Data Portal to refine neighborhood assignments further.
+All external data usage complies with licensing terms (CC BY for GBIF and non-commercial use for PalDat), ensuring proper attribution and adherence to non-commercial purposes.

 ## Describe your topic/interest in about 150-200 words